 The conservation community has traditionally neglected to estimate how future changes in climate (Kelly et al. 2020), land use (Di Minin et al. 2016), and governance risk might compromise the effectiveness of protected areas.
-Yet, as we work towards an ambitious new plan to curb biodiversity loss (CBD 2020) in a rapidly changing world, we show that incorporating future risk has profound implications for the spatial distribution of protected areas.
+Yet, as ambitious new plans are put into effect to curb biodiversity loss (CBD 2020) in a rapidly changing world, we showed that incorporating future risk has profound implications for the spatial distribution of protected areas.
 The risk of weak governance was particularly influential.
-Surprisingly, incorporating risk into decision-making adds <2% to the total global area required to meet biodiversity targets.
-Thus, accounting for risk comes at limited extra cost which is likely outweighed by increased likelihood of achieving global biodiversity targets.
+Surprisingly, incorporating risk into decision-making added <2% to the total global area required to meet biodiversity targets.
+Thus, accounting for risk comes at limited extra cost, which is likely outweighed by increased likelihood of achieving global biodiversity targets.
 Our results also emphasize the importance of cross-jurisdictional conservation initiatives, especially in adjacent countries sharing wide-ranging species where risk varies considerably from country to country.
-Considering risk in conservation decision-making will result in more resilient and effective conservation plans into the future to help safeguard our planet’s biodiversity in the face of the current extinction crisis.
+Considering risk in conservation decision-making will result in more resilient and effective conservation plans into the future to help safeguard Earth’s biodiversity in the face of the current extinction crisis.

-Acknowledgments: We thank Alison Johnston, Peter Arcese, Steven Cooke and Lenore Fahrig for helpful discussions.
-RS was funded by the Liber Ero Fellowship Program.
-JRB was funded by the Natural Science and Engineering Research Council of Canada (NSERC) Discovery Grant 2016-06147 and Environment and Climate Change Canada Grant GCXE19S058.
+Acknowledgments

-Data and materials availability: All data, scripts and full results are available on Open Science Framework (OSF) and will be assigned a DOI once the manuscript is in print: https://osf.io/e2fuw/?view_only=46eb2e525daf42d29df318a92762d885
+We thank A. Johnston, P Arcese, S Cooke, and L Fahrig for helpful discussions and at least 6 anonymous reviewers for valuable feedback on earlier versions of this paper.
+R.S. was funded by the Liber Ero Fellowship Program.
+J.R.B. was funded by the Natural Science and Engineering Research Council of Canada (NSERC) Discovery Grant 2016-06147 and Environment and Climate Change Canada Grant GCXE19S058.

 References

 Alagador D, Cerdeira JO, Araújo MB.
 2014.
 Shifting protected areas: scheduling spatial priorities under climate change.
-Journal of applied ecology 51:703–713.
-Wiley Online Library.
+Journal of applied ecology 51:703–713. (remove the publisher from all journals)

 Asselen S van, Verburg PH.
 2012.
 A Land System representation for global assessments and land-use modeling.
 Global Change Biology 18:3125–3148.